 Go to the Play Store and search for a reliable third QR code scanner app such as Kaspersky’s and QR Droid Private.

 When you activate the app, your camera will follow suit, which will allow scanning the code from your image gallery.
-Once you do so, tap on the image icon and on the top of your screen to activate the scanner function.
+Once you do so, tap on the image icon at the top of your screen to activate the scanner function.

 Step 3.
 Select the image